 How to start a travel blog

-If you have just arrived on this page and don’t have a travel blog, then visit this starter guide first.
+If you have just arrived on this page and don’t have a travel blog, then read my guide on how to start a travel blog.

 Domain and hosting services

 Bluehost – Cheap domain and hosting packages from one of the worlds largest hosting sites.
-I use it for travelbloggersguide.com.
+I use them for hosting travelbloggersguide.com.

 HostGator.com – Another cheap hosting and domain option.
 It’s owned by the same company that owns Bluehost so it comes down to branding preference.